For the James Bond Nightmare Fuel index, see here.

 - Jaws' carnival mask◊ might qualify all by itself, even if he weren't stalking slowly down a dark alley towards his victim while wearing it, and he would have killed his victim if not for the accidental intervention of the oblivious carnival-goers twice.

 - When it first appears, it's a tad unsettling but goes along well as an innocuous party mask.
-But then Bond and Manuela make their way out of the festivities...and the mask, while still in the background, looks directly at the camera.
+But then Bond and Manuela make their way out of the festivities... and the mask, while still in the background, looks directly at the camera and follows them.

 - The centrifuge scene, partly because it's one of the few scenes in the films where Bond looks authentically and absolutely terrified.

 - For added flavor, there's some O.O.C.
 Is Serious Business mixed in; after Bond uses the wrist dart launcher to shut down the centrifuge, he is so frazzled that he doesn't even fire off one of the one-liners that defined the Moore Era.

 - Drax sending his rottweilers to rip apart Corinne as she desperately tries to run through the forest, a grisly scene that still shocks to this day.
-The dissonance of the hauntingly beautiful music and equally lovely forest scenery doesn't help.
+The Soundtrack Dissonance of the hauntingly beautiful music and equally lovely forest scenery doesn't help.

 - An added bit of Fridge Horror to this scene is the fact that Bond likely was never aware of the fact that him getting information out of her would get her killed, and made no effort to whisk her away before she could come to harm at Drax's hands.

 - The deaths of the scientists who accidentally knock over a vial of nerve gas is horrifying, especially the music during that scene.
-The scene building up to it is tense as well, with no background music while Bond sneaks into the lab.
-An added bit of horror to this scene is the fact that Bond look disturbed when witnessing the scientists die.
+The scene building up to it is tense as well, with no Background Music while Bond sneaks into the lab.
+An added bit of horror to this scene is the fact that Bond looks disturbed when witnessing the scientists die.
 It's likely that he actually had no idea the liquid in the vial would turn into deadly gas when exposed to air.
 Further, there was nothing he could do to save them.